A trainee issued show cause notice for his careless and negligence work in shift duty. He replied and he assured he will not do in future.

 From India, Bijapur

-You can issue a memo to that individual.
+Dear [Email Removed For Privacy Reasons], you can issue a memo to that individual.
 A memo is just a simple letter of complaint against that person for his misconduct.
 However, the show cause notice is something that is issued if the individual fails to adhere to the memo related to his standing orders.
 A reliable time frame is given in order to respond in writing as to why any disciplinary action shouldn't be taken against him.

-You must be wondering why not a warning letter could be issued.
+You must be wondering why a warning letter could not be issued.
 For a warning letter, you need to initially inquire about the situation and then give a show cause notice.
 If found to be not up to scratch, an adequate chastisement followed by a warning letter is issued as the final point from management.

 I hope you are now sure about issuing a memo for the initial mistake.